Relishablez/SimpleNetworkMonitor/README.md

 - The folder picker uses tkinter, which must be installed (included by default on Windows).
 - Results are saved as .txt files in the folder you select.
 - Log file defaults to log.txt if left blank.
+- Can utilise just the `monitor.py` script, but must manually input the IPs to the `ip_list.txt` file.